TusharCSE35/TusharCSE35/README.md

 #### B.Sc.
 Engineering in CSE from Bangabandhu Sheikh Mujibur Rahman Science and Technology University, Gopalganj

 - I'm passionate about C, C++, C#, Java, JavaScript.
-- I'm currently learning React.js and ASP.NET.
+- I'm currently learning Laravel and ASP.NET.
 - I'm a competitive programmer. 💻
 - How to reach me: <a href="mailto:tusharcse35.bsmrstu@gmail.com">tusharcse35.bsmrstu@gmail.com</a>
 - Here is my <a href="https://tushar35portfolio2.netlify.app/">Portfolio</a>